Elmira, Ontario: History

+The land on which Elmira is situated belonged to the Huron/Wyandot, then to the Mississaugas before it was acquired by the Iroquois/Haudenosaunee in 1784 through the Haldimand Proclamation.

+The first European settlers arrived in the late 18th century.
+In 1798, William Wallace was deeded 86078 acre of land on Block Three of the Haldimand Tract for $16,364.
 In 1806, Wallace sold the major portion of his tract to Mennonites from Pennsylvania, the so-called Pennsylvania Dutch (actually Deitsch or German).
 The buyers were Augustus Jones and brothers John and Jacob Erb, trustees for the German Company, who were among the first settlers from Pennsylvania.
 Wallace sold 45185 acre of land to the German Company at $1.00 an acre.

 The village was settled in 1832 by Henry Christman and Edward Bristow.
-In 1834, Edward Bristow from Sussex, England became one of Elmira's first European settlers when he purchased 53 acre of land at this location for 50 cents per acre.
+In 1834, Edward Bristow from Sussex, England purchased 53 acre of land at this location for 50 cents per acre.
 He started the first store, tavern and potashery.
 A community by the name of Bristow's Corners was already in existence in 1839 when a post office was assigned there.
 Local merchant Samuel Weber had been visiting New York State in the early 1850s and was apparently impressed with Elmira, New York.
 This may have been a factor in the decision of Woolwich Township council on February 22, 1853, to rename the community Elmira.